joshmfrankel/simplecov-check-action/README.md

 First off there is a `debug` option which prints many of the API calls made to Github.
 This can be helpful for diagnosing faults in SimpleCov+ Action.

+### I don't want to fail coverage on a per-file basis

+If you've configured SimpleCov-json then SimpleCov+ Action will automatically fail CI when any file is below the minimum file coverage.
+This can be disabled if you want to utilize SimpleCov-json but don't want SimpleCov+ Action to fail by setting `minimum_file_coverage` to 0.

 ### My Code Coverage isn't accurate for Rails parallelize

 Use the following configuration within your test_helper.rb or spec_helper.rb: